 It’s a popular wood type because of its high quality and availability in multiple varieties.
 Maple gives you two choices: light brown “sapwood” and dark brown “heartwood”.
 You can also avail of both soft and hard maple.
 It is used for flooring because of its strength.
 This wood species beautifully adapts any kind of interior architectural millwork design.

 Mahogany is commonly used in luxurious places and benefited due to its dark red brownish color and straight grain appearance.
 It is a hardwood that perfectly stains and look astonishing in a variety of architectural millwork designs.

 Walnut is a hardwood with deep brown color.
-It is a durable wood species with the popular use in interior accent designing.
+It is a durable wood species with popular use in interior accent designing.

 - Red Oak

 Red oak has been appreciated for its strength and claimed to be one of the strongest wood available.
-It is a hardwood with its closed grains look luxuriously attractive for interior work.
+It is a hardwood with its closed grains that look luxuriously attractive for interior work.

-The growing use of synthetic products has made architects to consider the products created by combining wood and synthetic components, and these are also considered as a part of millwork.
+The growing use of synthetic products has made architects consider the products created by combining wood and synthetic components, and these are also considered as a part of millwork.

 Despite the type of material used in a project, people should never compromise on the true quality and the unique aesthetics of the wood material for the best results.

-This blog recapitulates the fundamentals of millwork industry and talks about how millwork embellishes the appearance of the interior and exterior of the building.
+This blog recapitulates the fundamentals of the millwork industry and talks about how millwork embellishes the appearance of the interior and exterior of the building.